singularitypress/jupio-playground/documentation/FAQ/README.md

 - `./`
   - The current folder you're in.
 If you have the `code` command set up for VS Code, running `code ./` or `code .` (same difference) basically is telling VS Code to open and to be set to the folder you're in right now.

+## Folder Terminology

+It turns out that a lot of people don't quite understand how folders or files work, especially people born after '95.
+So here's the general idea: think of files as like... actual files like documents or something, and think of *folders* and *paths* as addresses.
+So, when you're creating a project, think about *where* you're making it, at what *address*.

+EXAMPLE:
+We've got some documents/papers over at the office.
+The office is at 333 King Street East.
+That office is in Toronto, Toronto is in Ontario, Ontario is in Canada, and Canada is on Earth.
+So you can say that the documents are at `/Earth/Canada/Ontario/Toronto/333 King Street E`.
+Similarly, if you have a `projects` folder inside a `Documents` folder, you can say that your project is at `~/Documents/projects` (`~/` is the equivalent of Earth, it's as high-up as you can go).

+Terms:
+* `~/`
+	* This is the "root" of your entire computer (essentially).
+Sticking to the "address" analogy, it's Earth.
+It's as high up as you can go in terms of locations.
+Typically inside `~/` you have `Documents`, `Downloads`, etc, just like how inside `Earth` you have `Canada`, the `United States`, etc.
+	* Note that `~/` is another name for `/User/<your laptop name>`

 # FAQ

 ## How do I find my projects?